yupferris/rustendo64/README.md

 If you'd like to see a particular library or coding style used somewhere, opening an issue is much preferred over a PR, so we can discuss it beforehand and implement it live.
 This also keeps people from stepping on each others' toes and implementing the same things (yes, this has happened already).

-Remember, the primary goal here is to document everything while building something significantly challenging, not necessarily making the ultimate community-driven Rust emulator project.
-I'm thrilled people are excited and want to get involved - we just need to make an effort to ensure this goal is preserved.

 Issues, especially pertaining to accuracy/bugfixes, are always more than welcome!